The following patent was granted by

 IETF's

-OpenPGP, the
+OpenPGP,

-Digest 5 (MD5), etc.
+Message Digest 5 (MD5), etc.

-government, any cryptographic standards that the government
+cryptographic standards that the government uses would be

-National Institute of Standards and Technology lists
+Institute of Standards and Technology lists government

-government standards for smartcards on a web site at
+standards for smartcards on a web site at

-smartcard.nist.gov.
-The Government Smart
+The Government Smart Card-Interoperability Specification is

-this web as the "NIST Interagency Report 6887-2003 edition
+freely available from this web as the "NIST

-Version 2.1".
+Interagency Report 6887-2003 edition Version 2.1".

 The invention's embodiment relies on cryptography as